Logo

 1. Business Requirement Analysis & Planning

-In this stage, you will know whether there is a potential market for your idea or not.
-Also, the demands need to align with your business objectives.
-Here is how you can check for the feasibility of your idea and plan further phases ahead.
+In this stage, business analysts conduct thorough market research to determine the market potential for your idea.
+Also, the market demands need to align with your business objectives.
+Here is how they check for the feasibility of your idea and plan further phases ahead.

 • Identify your target audience based on their demographics, such as age, gender, occupation, and location